 What meeting 100% of need looks like

 Why?
 Because of the 75 schools with 500 or more full-time undergraduates, 38 had an average net price after gift aid of over $8,000 for families with incomes of $30,000 or less.
-Stanford and Duke don’t report any average for this category.
-Only 17 had an average of less than $5,000 for this category.
+Two schools, Lafayette and Harvey Mudd, had averages of over $20,000.
+A total of 27 had an average of less than $5,000 for this category.

 Colleges get to define demonstrated need

-Furthermore, the PROFILE is the form that low-income students don’t find out if they qualify for the fee waiver until after they submit their application.
+Furthermore, the PROFILE is the form that low-income students don’t find out if they qualify for the fee waiver until sometime while completing their application.
 Maybe that’s why there are so few freshman receiving Pell Grants at these schools.
-In fact, at least half of the schools wouldn’t meet the Education Trust’s proposed bottom-line standards for the minimum percentage of freshman with Pell Grants.
+In fact, over 40% of the schools wouldn’t meet the Education Trust’s proposed bottom-line standards for the minimum percentage of freshman with Pell Grants.

 It’s really about priorities